Julia gazing in awe at redwoods in Santa Cruz.

 I aim to be an ally to your inner world, creating a space that feels spacious, loving, slow, and gentle.
 My style is often described as warm, authentic, curious, soothing, and playful.

-Acknowledging the dance between our minds, bodies, and spirits, opens up possibilities for more freedom and ease in our lives.
-In Hakomi, the gateway to healing is through the body.
-As we slow down and explore sensations and impulses with gentleness and love, we invite your body to tell the story of its joy, pain, and suffering.
+• Acknowledging the dance between our minds, bodies, and spirits, opens up possibilities for more freedom and ease in our lives.
+In Hakomi, the gateway to healing is through the soma.
+As we slow down and explore sensations and impulses with gentleness and love, we invite your body to tell it’s story.

 Highlight on psychedelic integration